JTylerBoylan/starq/README.md

 ### 1. Test CAN Communication
 - Source: `starq/tests/test_can_communication.cpp`
-- Executable: `./test_can_communication`
+- Executable: $`./test_can_communication`
-- This test makes sure the "can0" interface is up and able to communicate messages
+- This test makes sure the "can0" interface is UP and able to communicate messages
 - It can be used to verify that the ODrives are successfully sending messages and/or to view the IDs of the CAN messages that are being recieved
 - Troubleshooting:
-  - Use `ifconfig` on the host to see that the "can0" interface exists and is in state "UP"
+  - Use $`ifconfig` on the host to see that the "can0" interface exists and is in state "UP"
-  - If not, try running the `./docs/loadcan_jetson.sh` script and try again
+  - If not, try running the $`./docs/loadcan_jetson.sh` script and try again

 ### 2. Test ODrive Control
 - Source: `starq/tests/test_odrive_control.cpp`
-- Executable: `./test_odrive_control`
+- Executable: $`./test_odrive_control`
 - This test is used for controlling a single ODrive controller.
 It should incrementally set the position to higher angles, and print the ODrive info at each position
 - It can be used to verify that the ODrive is correctly positioning itself based on a given command
 - Troubleshooting: